kubernetes/contributor-site/content/en/events/kcseu/faq.md

 can put on an event to the best of our ability.
 For those that are interested in becoming a contributor, SIG ContribEx plans to launch a course later this year.

-Until then, here are you some additional resources you may find useful:
+Until then, here are some additional resources you may find useful:
 - [New Contributor Workshop 2019 - Barcelona](https://www.youtube.com/watch?v=BQ7y2TFOzF4&list=PL69nYSiGNLP2WTJ6P8sQenhf0RY-JqF5L)
 - [New Contributor Workshop 2019 - San Diego](https://www.youtube.com/watch?v=uUJrGwAom-E&list=PL69nYSiGNLP0OWp38tPBc-jSlMmwWr6Ci&index=15)
 - [Kubernetes Contributor Guide](/docs/guide/)